aarontran/snr-filaments/notes-mtgs/mtg-140709-bjw-figures-collab.md

 * Make tickmarks readable, fiddle with formatting/sizing
 * Calculate spectra with all 750 ks of data.
 Ask Nina for her modified copy of Brian's script, which she got to work on a mac.
+* Yes, a graphic for the FWHM comparison would be good -- just try and see how it looks.
 * Add tables of FWHM values, for people to see.
 Eventually it will have to be in LaTeX.